Suvisp/Names-application/node_backend/README.md

-Node js. back-end with Rest API
+Node js. back-end with Rest API and MongoDB database.